Bram Invites

 Suite Delights

-There are 3 special suites on the program.
-A suite is a series of dancing that have been put to music.
-Mikayel opens with a cello suite from Bach, one of the baroque icons from the cell orcher.
-Bram continues with Schubert's Moments Musicaux; Finally, they play the polystilistic suite im Alten from Schnittke;
+The program includes 3 special suites.
+A suite is a series of dances set to music.
+Mikayel opens with a cello suite by Bach, one of the Baroque icons of the cello repertoire.
+Bram continues with Schubert's Moments Musicaux; Finally, they play Schnittke's polystylistic Suite im alten Stil together;

 About Mikayel Voskanyan

 The Armenian cellist Mikayel Voskanyan (2003) is 2nd prize winner of the International Chieti Classica Cello Competition.
-Mikayel played chamber music with renowned artists such as Kristóf Baráti, Shunske Sato, Kyoko Yonemoto, Mihai Cocea and Shuann Chai.
-He is currently continuing his cello study with Professor Alexander Chaushian in the Master's degree in the Maastricht Conservatory.
+Mikayel has played chamber music with renowned artists such as Kristóf Baráti, Shunske Sato, Kyoko Yonemoto, Mihai Cocea and Shuann Chai.
+He is currently continuing his cello studies with Professor Alexander Chaushian in the master's program at the Maastricht Conservatory.

-Bram de Vree: “Mikayel follows a Master's study Cello at the Maastricht Conservatory and is the kind of student that you come across once every few years.
-A natural talent on the cello, with a great storytelling and the necessary Armenian enthusiasm.
-Nice to be able to offer such a young talent a stage before he spreads his wings. "
+Bram de Vree: “Mikayel is pursuing a master's degree in cello at the Maastricht Conservatory and is the kind of student you only meet once every few years.
+A natural talent on the cello, with great storytelling power and the necessary Armenian enthusiasm.
+It's nice to be able to offer such a young talent a stage before he spreads his wings.”

 About Bram de Vree

-As a soloist and chamber musician, he played in halls as Concertgebouw Amsterdam, De Bijloke, Bozar and Muziekgebouw Eindhoven, and performed in Germany, France, the VK, Austria, China and Australia, among others.
-Bram recorded his solo debut CD in 2010 and released an internationally praised debut album with the Mosa Trio in 2018.
-He won prizes on prestigious competitions in Lyon, Brussels, the Netherlands and Australia, and regularly judges at (room) music competitions.
+As a soloist and chamber musician, he has played in halls such as Concertgebouw Amsterdam, the Bijloke, BOZAR and Muziekgebouw Eindhoven, and has performed in Germany, France, the UK, Austria, China and Australia, among others.
+Bram recorded his solo debut CD in 2010 and released an internationally acclaimed debut album with the Mosa Trio in 2018.
+He has won prizes at prestigious competitions in Lyon, Brussels, the Netherlands and Australia, and regularly judges at (chamber) music competitions.

-Bram obtained his master's degree with distinction at the Maastricht conservatory, where he studied with Tonie Ehlen and Håkon Austbø, and took lessons at, among others.
-Jacques Ogg and the Trio Wanderer.
+Bram obtained his master's degree with distinction at the Maastricht Conservatory, where he studied with Tonie Ehlen and Håkon Austbø, and took lessons with, among others, Jacques Ogg and the Trio Wanderer.
 With the Mosa Trio he was a member of the European Chamber Music Academy for three years.
-Bram is Coordinator Chamber Music and Master Research Supervisor at the Maastricht Conservatory and was a piano teacher at the CMD in Valkenswaard for many years.
+Bram is Chamber Music Coordinator and Master Research Supervisor at the Maastricht Conservatory and was a piano teacher at the CMD in Valkenswaard for many years.

-• "They play as if they have dissected and boned Shostakovich's trio, the great promising Mosa Trio."* - Biëlla Luttmer, de Volkskrant
+"They play as if they have dissected and boned Shostakovich's trio, the wonderfully promising Mosa Trio." - Biëlla Luttmer, De Volkskrant

-• "Ein Junges und Erstaunliches Neues Trio!"* - Your Krusch, Pizzicato
+"Ein youth und erstaunliches new Trio!" - Uwe Krusch, Pizzicato